-Until recently, a number of affinity schemes also offered discounts to groups such as farmers or civil servants but as Farid observes, “These are also now rescinding the discounts they once offered to older members due to the increase in individual health insurance cost when covering senior people.”
+Until recently, a number of affinity schemes also offered discounts to groups such as farmers or civil servants but these are also now rescinding the discounts they once offered to older members due to the increase in individual health insurance costs when covering seniors.

 Health & Wellbeing Expert at Drewberry

-“If you manage to go up to five years without making a claim,” says Nadeem, “then you’re in a position to switch between providers, which could also significantly reduce your Medical Insurance premiums.”
+“If you manage to go up to 5 years without making a claim,” says Nadeem, “then you’re in a position to switch between providers, which could also significantly reduce your Medical Insurance premiums.”

 This means that securing PMI cover in later life can often be a two-stage process: the first stage is to secure affordable cover; the second stage is to review your cover options at each renewal.
 With luck, if you’ve avoided making a claim, you’ll be in a position to reduce your premiums by switching providers, or increase your cover.